Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 ## Parameters in Handlers

 Handlers are allowed to have an arbitrary number of parameters.
 When there is at least one parameter, the conversion functions are used.
-First converter translates handler arguments to token arguments, while the second converter does the opposite.
+The first converter translates handler arguments to token arguments, while the second converter does the opposite.
 Both converters are taking and returning an array of strings:

 ```csharp
 Blender.MapUri("/twoparams1/{?}/{?}", token,